google/flax/dev/README.md

 1. Install Visual Studio Code (VSCode) and Docker.
 2. Install the `Remote - Containers` extension within VSCode.
-3. Copy `.devcontainer` to the root of your workspace folder.
+3. Copy the `.devcontainer` folder to the root of your workspace folder.
 4. Make sure the source code of flax is checked out in `flax/`.
 5. Re-open the folder workspace using the devcontainer extension.